In this article, you’ll find answers to questions like:

 - Housing: Young adults should know how to find housing, pay rent and understand lease agreements.

 - Managing a budget: This one’s a biggie.
 Young adults need to know how to handle finances and pay bills if they’re going to make it in the world.
-For tips on teaching financial responsibility, check out the resources below.
-Check out Bankrate's Financial Literacy section for more info.
+For tips on teaching financial responsibility, check out this Bankrate article.

 - Personal hygiene: Children should know correct names/functions for all body parts and how to maintain cleanliness.